Which Guitar Technique Is Right for Me: Finger Picking or Strumming?

 Rose Park

-Many guitar players, particularly beginners, wonder whether they should start with fingerpicking or strumming.
-Both guitar techniques have their benefits, so it can be a tricky choice when you’re starting out.
-This article will help you figure out which approach is a better fit based on your musical style and skill level.
+Many guitar players, especially beginners, wonder whether they should start with fingerpicking or strumming.
+Both techniques offer great benefits, so choosing the right one can feel confusing.
+This guide will help you figure out which approach fits your musical style and current skill level.

 60+